promisegrid/grid-poc/x/rfc/draft-promisegrid.md

 3.2.5.
 Subscription Operation

-   Subscription operations allow agents to register interest in future events (e.g., insertions) on particular worldlines.
-The promise here is to receive notifications when events meeting specified criteria occur.
+   Subscription operations allow agents to register interest in future events (e.g., insertions) on specified worldlines.
+The promise here is to receive notifications when events that meet the given criteria occur.

    Example: